 We have the time to do that.
 We have the financial incentive to do that.
 And because we're focused on a specific population, we can actually deliver.
 But most importantly, we just believe it's the right thing to do.

 If you're interested in learning more, we've got a great resource for you.
-Download our white paper, " Managed Care, The Way It Was Intended" and start digging in.
+Download our white paper, Delivering Managed Care The Way It Was Intended, and start digging in.